cclauss/ods-documentation/source/billing/organizations.rst

    take part in this beta, drop us an email at `support@opendatasoft.com <support@opendatasoft.com>`_.

-When working with the billing feature of the OpenDataSoft platform, the first step is always to create an organization.
+When using the billing feature of the OpenDataSoft platform, the first step is always to create an organization.

 Creating an organization
 ------------------------